 Jenna Brorsson - Swedish sportscar driver.
 The Porsche Carrera Cup of Scandinavia was her home in the 2004 and 2005 seasons.
 She came seventh in 2004, despite only entering four rounds, and sixth in 2005.
 After a break in 2006, she switched to the Swedish Ginetta Cup in a G20, winning a race in 2007 and coming third in the championship.
 Although she could not repeat her race win in 2008, she was never out of the top ten, apart from one retirement.
 Her best finish was third, at Falkenberg, and she was sixth in the championship standings.
 She also takes part in historic events: her earliest motorsport experiences were in her father's Lotus Cortina, and she competed internationally in a Porsche 962 in 2005.

 Heidi Frydenhaug – Norwegian driver who races in the Danish Thundersports Championship (DTC), in a Ford Mustang.
 2016 was her second season in Thundersports; she was 22nd in the 2015 championship, with a best finish of ninth, at Rudskogen.
 In 2016, she almost got into the top ten at Rudskogen and Aarhus, but her season was badly affected by a string of DNFs in the middle.
 She was 23rd overall.
+She combined Thundersports with the Citroen DS3 Cup in 2017, and was reasonably competitive in the DS3.
+She finished in the top ten in seven of her ten races, and was eleventh overall.
 Previously, she raced in the Seven championship in Norway, and was the winner of the Junior Rookie Cup in 2010, at the age of 21.
 She began her senior racing career in 2009, in the Seven, after ten years of karting.
 In between racing the Seven and the Mustang, she drove a Renault Clio in the Norwegian GT4 championship.